qinjie/reactjs-with-cdk-pipelines/README.md

 - Create an S3 bucket and configure it for web hosting
 - Deploy the website to the bucket
-- It can only provide HTTP service
+- It can only provide HTTP service (Not HTTPS)

 #### `reactjs-cloudfront-stack.ts`

 - Create an S3 bucket as staging area
 - Create a CloudFront distribution using the staging S3 bucket
 - Assign a certificate to the CloudFront distribution such that it can provide HTTPS service

 ## 3. Deployment